For Series A B2B SaaS · Allston Labs

 Cold email infrastructure — the complete reference

-Most Series A founders inherit a sending stack assembled in the batch and never rebuilt.
-The 14-chapter audit of what should actually be in production at this stage.
-Read at minimum the architecture and operations layers.
+Most Series A founders inherit a sending stack thrown together in the batch and never rebuilt.
+The 14-chapter audit of what should actually be in production now.
+Read the architecture and operations layers at minimum.

 4. 04